MicrosoftDocs/mooncaketest/articles/event-hubs/event-hubs-c-getstarted-send.md

 To complete this tutorial, you will need the following:

 * A C development environment.
 For this tutorial, we will assume the gcc stack on an Azure Linux VM with Ubuntu 14.04.
-* Microsoft Visual Studio Express for Windows
+* Microsoft Visual Studio, or Visual Studio Community Edition
 * An active Azure account.
 If you don't have an account, you can create a trial account in just a couple of minutes.
 For details, see [Azure Trial](https://www.azure.cn/pricing/1rmb-trial/).

 ## Send messages to Event Hubs